 Class B Tuberculosis Follow-up

 Information regarding Tuberculosis Class B Follow-up Worksheets can be found on the IDPH Refugee Health web page.
-Please click here to access the Class B Follow-up Worksheet (scroll to Chapter 5), instructions for the worksheet and follow-up recommendations.
+Please click here to access the Class B Follow-up Worksheet, instructions for the worksheet and follow-up recommendations.

 TST and Vaccine Administration